EverOddish/PokeStreamer-Tools/README.md

       * The script expects party slot image files (that are monitored by OBS) to be named as follows: `p<slot_number>.png` (for example, `p1.png`)
       * The script expects a Pokeball image to be named `000.png`
  4. Copy `auto_layout_gen3_tables.lua` to the same directory
+      * Note: The `auto_layout_gen3_tables.lua` file still needs to exist in the same directory, but you do not need to open it in VBA-RR
  5. Open VBA-RR and your Pokemon ROM, and load your save file
  6. In VBA-RR, open Tools > Lua Scripting > New Lua Script Window...
  7. Click Browse... and locate `auto_layout_gen3.lua` on your computer, open it, and click Run